grayF0x1/fruit-basket/README.md

 # Make App Globally Available

-- Once installed, go to the directory where fruit-basket app lives (For ex: 'Desktop/apps/fruit-basket') run these two commands:
+- Once installed, go to the directory where fruit-basket app lives (For ex: 'Desktop/apps/fruit-basket'):

 ```
-cd Desktop/apps/fruit-basket
+cd Desktop/apps/fruit-basket // for example
 ```

 - Still inside the fruit-basket directory, enter these two lines to make the app available globally.
 You will be able to run a command in terminal from anywhere.